antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 ### Dealing with APIs that are unsupported in Blazor WebAssembly

-Blazor WebAssembly projects run inside the browser sandbox, which constraints which APIs you can use.
+Blazor WebAssembly projects run inside the browser sandbox, which constrains which APIs you can use.
 For example, while thread and process creation are both cross-platform APIs, we can't make these APIs work in Blazor WebAssembly, which means they throw `PlatformNotSupportedException`.
 We have marked these APIs with